The King of Fighters '96: Critical response

 The presentation of the game was a subject of both praise and criticism.
 Dan Hsu and Sushi-X both criticized it for failing to improve graphically over the previous installment, and thereby keep up with contemporary 2D fighting series such as Street Fighter.
 PlayStation Life Style praised the focus of the narrative, as the relationship between the two protagonists, Kyo Kusanagi and Iori Yagami, is further elaborated upon and new characters were created to explore such lore.
 However, the writer noted that the arc would not be finished until the following installment.
 Zentendo.com writer Chuck Allen praised the improvements in music and voice acting, such as the announcer's voice, which is "audible and understandable".
 He also praised the addition of new characters to the cast, as well as the boss Goenitz, who is easier to defeat than Rugal Bernstein from KOF '95.
 In retrospect, the plot was well-received for how the two rivals Kyo and Iori joined forces for the first time despite their antagonism, which went on to create a major impact in SNK history thanks to the appeal of these two fighters.
 1UP.com and HardcoreGaming liked the additions of Vice and Mature, the new Boss Team composed of famous SNK villains, the special introductions between related characters, and the custom endings and winposes.

+Legacy

-The King of Fighters game designer Toyohisa Tanabe wanted to worked on a new Art of Fighting installment using the engine of The King of Fighters '96 engine but was not given permission by his superior.
+The King of Fighters game designer Toyohisa Tanabe wanted to work on a new Art of Fighting installment using the engine of The King of Fighters '96 engine but was not given permission by his superior.
 The popularity of the previous version of Kyo Kusanagi often led to SNK adding in sequels the idea to play as him alternatively.